Wai-Playground/waifcord/README.md

 We are beholden to Discord's webhook limit per channel so be careful!
 The bot will NEVER delete webhooks other than it's own.

 ### Permissions
 The default permissions for all commands(2) should be for roles that has the ``Manage Guild`` permission.
+Anyone else can not access it.

 ### Final Words

-Thanks for reading, let me know on my Discord server if there's any problems.
+Thanks for reading, let me know on my Discord server if there's any problems or if you have any new fun bot ideas for me to build.

+Author - *Shokkunn / Wai Hlaing*
 #### Psst
 I'm also searching for an internship so if this project piqued your interest, DM me on my LinkedIn or socials (Find out more on my Main Github account: https://github.com/Jupiternerd)